Nexus-Mods/vortex-api/docs/_posts/2020-9-1-Packaging extensions.md

   |--> icon.svg
 </pre>

-On the topic of the info.json file: Please make sure you specify '''the exact same version number''' during upload that you have set in info.json and that the version is in semantic versioning format.<br/> Also: Please try to avoid changing the name of an extension (inside the info.json file) as much as possible, definitively don't put the version number into the extension name.
+On the topic of the info.json file: Please make sure you specify '''the exact same version number''' during upload that you have set in info.json and that the version is in semantic versioning format.
+Also: Please try to avoid changing the name of an extension (inside the info.json file) as much as possible, definitively don't put the version number into the extension name.

 Extensions have to be added to the Category "Vortex -> User Extensions"